 With the holiday season nearing the corner, families all over the world are gearing up for days of lavish feasts and delicious dishes!

-As a startup involved in both technology and healthcare, DrKumo is suggesting some fun ways for families to still take part in those lavish feasts and delicious dishes but in healthier ways and with less calories!
-(DrKumo is a remote patient monitoring (RPM)-based tech startup, which utilizes new techniques and technology to monitor chronically ill patients remotely.
-Learn more here.)
+DrKumo is suggesting some fun ways for families to still take part in those lavish feasts and delicious dishes but in healthier ways and with less calories!
+DrKumo is a remote patient monitoring (RPM)-based technology firm, which utilizes new techniques and technology to monitor chronically ill patients remotely.

 Here are some DrKumo special suggestions for your holiday season!

 ~ beef vs. turkey ~

 In American cuisine, especially during the holiday seasons, whether it’s roast beef, sirloin steak, or barbecue beef ribs, beef is often considered a staple in any main dish.
 It’s tasty and it’s a classic, but it has many health concerns tied to its consumption.

 For one, it is a red meat, a type of meat that retains a red or pink hue both when raw and when cooked.
 Examples of red meat include beef, lamb, and pork, and recent studies have shown associations between consumption of red meat and higher risks of diabetes and certain chronic illnesses and cancers.
 In addition, beef serves high amounts of calories — approximately 213 calories per one serving*.